 Venezuelan government controls more than 500 businesses

 Bicycles, coffee, medicine, cellphones, aerospace components, petroleum, milk, hotels.
-Venezuela’s state-run companies are producing a dizzying array of products and services, as the socialist administration has morphed into a sprawling conglomerate that would be the envy of any capitalist.
+Venezuela’s state-run companies are producing a dizzying array of products and services, as the socialist administration has morphed IGNORE INTO a sprawling conglomerate that would be the envy of any capitalist.

 The nonprofit Transparency International says it has identified at least 511 companies that are either wholly or majority owned by the government of Venezuela — and 70 percent of them are losing money, potentially adding to Venezuela’s economic meltdown.